Anne Brontë: Family background

-Anne's father was Irish curate Patrick Brontë, the oldest of ten children born to Hugh Brunty and Eleanor McCrory, poor Irish peasant farmers.
+Anne's father was Patrick Brontë, the oldest of ten children born to Hugh Brunty and Eleanor McCrory, who were poor Irish peasant farmers.
+Patrick, an ambitious young man, attended St John's College, Cambridge, and took orders within the Church of England.
 Anne's mother was Maria Branwell, the daughter of Anne Carne and Thomas Branwell, a successful and property-owning grocer and tea merchant in Penzance.

-Their first child, Maria (1814–1825), was born after they moved to Hartshead.
+Patrick and Maria were married in 1812 in Guiseley, in Yorkshire, and went to live in nearby Hartshead, where Patrick had been appointed incumbent.
+Their first child, Maria (1814–1825), was born there in 1814.
 In 1815, Patrick was appointed curate of the chapel in Market Street Thornton, near Bradford.
 A second daughter, Elizabeth (1815–1825), was born shortly after.
 Four more children followed: Charlotte (1816–1855), Patrick Branwell (1817–1848), Emily (1818–1848), and Anne (1820–1849).